 Nach Baliye 9: Pooja Banerjee Injured; Shantanu In Tears After A Heated Argument With Raveena

-A lot of drama is happening in Star Plus' popular dance reality show, Nach Baliye 9!
-As the viewers are aware, Madhurima Tuli-Vishal Aditya Singh, Urvashi Dholakia-Anuj Sachdeva, Avinash Sachdeva-Palak Purswani and Pooja Banerjee-Sandeep Sejwal will be entering Nach Baliye as wild card jodis.
-We recently reported that Urvashi and the judges - Raveena Tandon and Ahmed Khan - get into heated argument because of Urvashi's explosive comments.
+A lot of drama is happening on Star Plus' popular dance reality show, Nach Baliye 9!
+As the viewers are aware, Madhurima Tuli-Vishal Aditya Singh, Urvashi Dholakia-Anuj Sachdeva, Avinash Sachdeva-Palak Purswani and Pooja Banerjee-Sandeep Sejwal will enter Nach Baliye as wild card jodis.
+We recently reported that Urvashi and the judges - Raveena Tandon and Ahmed Khan - got into a heated argument because of Urvashi's explosive comments.

 Now, there are reports that Shantanu Maheshwari has gotten into a heated argument with Raveena Tandon, as he too feels that the team is biased towards a few jodis.
 Read on!